bauxiteDYS/SM-NT-MapChooser/README.md

 # SM-NT-MapChooser
-Modified map chooser for NT
+Modified map chooser for NT, by Soft As Hell ?
+Probably.